 - Valve Index has great screen resolution, whereas Oculus Rift S didn’t upgrade theirs over the original version.

-Valve is a gaming company that did their part to pioneer virtual reality as it is today.
-They developed several prototypes and made their own sophisticated room tracking system.
+Valve is a company that did their part to pioneer as it is today.
+They developed several prototypes and made their own sophisticated system.
 They partnered with HTC to produce the Vive system but had yet to release their own hardware…until last year.

-The premium Valve Index is pretty pricey and you still need a gaming PC and a wired connection to use it.
-You can also find plenty of other options that have a better resolution or wider fields of view.
+The premium and a wired connection to use it.
+You can also find plenty of other options that have a better resolution or wider fields of view. changing is pretty pricey and you still need a

-However, if you want lifelike graphics, excellent design, and intuitive controllers, this system is your best bet.
+However, if you want lifelike graphics, excellent design, and an intuitive , this system is your best bet.

-While Valve uses the same room tracking technology as the Vive, they’ve released the Index with second-generation base stations.
+While Valve uses the same technology as the Vive, they’ve released the Index with second-generation base stations.
 This offers users a few benefits over the old technology.

 You now have an expanded diagonal range of 10 square meters if you use four base stations instead of the standard two that come in the box.